 Mostly whenever I find a picture of what we would call a fisherman beanie today, it turns out to be a modern day portrait, taken with a vintage style.
 The real pictures I’ve found however, reveals something very interesting.

-You might have noticed on the first picture, beside Cousteau, that the fisherman has an incredibly long beanie with a pom-pom at the end.
+You might have noticed on the first black and white picture in this article, that the fisherman has an incredibly long beanie with a tassel at the end.

 The style derives from fishing societies in Portugal, specifically the Povoan culture.

-The culture was centered around fishing.
+Their culture was centered around fishing.
 Their legends and their religion — it all swirled around the sea, sea creatures and fish.
-Saint Andrew was believed to fish the souls of the perished at sea into heaven, and they avoided work on Sunday because of an old legend about a sea serpent punishing people who violated the holy day of rest.
+Saint Andrew was believed to reel in the souls of the perished at sea and deliver them into heaven, like a batch of fish.
+And they avoided work on Sunday because of an old legend about a sea serpent punishing people who violated the holy day of rest.

-Most importantly though, they wore the longest fishermen beanies the world has ever seen with pom-pom and all — and with that they sported the wildest sideburns known to man.
+Most importantly though, they wore the longest fishermen beanies the world has ever seen with tassels and all — and with that they sported the wildest sideburns known to man.

 Deeming from the last illustration, the beanies were even red.
 And you know exactly how we feel about that!